diacritics/database/spec/README.md

 ##### 2.1.2.1 Language File Specification

-Example structure for the German language file, which only contains case characters for brevity:
+Example structure for the German language file, which only contains lower case characters for brevity:

 ```javascript
 {